aldoKelvianto/ImplementationVsCompile/README.md

 tvHelloWorld.setText(MyAndroidComponent.getComponent());
 ```

 Now, let's talk about dependencies on `app` build.gradle.
-It's very simple and intuitive.
+It's simple and intuitive. `app` need to use `:myandroidlibrary`

 ```groovy
 dependencies {